Frequently Asked Questions (FAQs)

 An investigation takes approximately four to six weeks to receive a response.

-How can I keep track of my credit repair process?
+How can I keep track of my credit restoration process?

 We assign you a personal username and password to access our online portal.
 Our customer service representatives are also available Monday thru Friday from 8:30 p.m. to 5:00 p.m.